Matt Parziale: Golf career

 In 2022, Parziale competed in the Massachusetts State Amateur Championship and shot rounds of 75-73 (+8) in stroke play.
 He qualified for match play as the #29 seed an met Rickey Stimets in the opening round.
 He was defeated in 19 holes.

 During the 2023 season, Parziale competed in the Massachusetts State Amateur Championship.
 He shot rounds of 71-72 (+3) to qualify for match play as the #18 seed.
 He beat Ben Kelly in the first round 3&2.
 In the second round he was defeated 2&1 by Joseph Lenane.

+Parziale competed in the 2024 Massachusetts State Amateur Championship.
+He shot rounds of 73-72 (+1) and qualified for marhcplay as the #28 seed.
+In matchplay he defeated Mike Calef 4 and 3, Weston Jones 3 and 1 and Aidan O'Donovan 3 and 2 before being defeated in the semi finals by #32 Matthew Naumec 4 and 3.

 Personal life

 Parziale served as a firefighter in Brockton, Massachusetts until 2019, when he left to become an insurance broker.